goofy2k/ESPIDF-Code-Conversion/README.md

 There are all kinds of code snippets on the web.
 Some of them are specific for the Arduino IDE (C++-like), but most of them are written in either C or C++.
 This implies that I have to abandon the Arduino IDE and go for a programming environment that can handle C / C++ only code.
 In fact the best way would be to go the system supported by the manufacturer of the heart of the boards: Espressif.

 Espressif offers a extensively documented (link) firmware development system (ESP-IDF).
 This can be used from the command line (with calls to idf.py) or via IDEs such as Eclipse or Visual Studio with the ESP-idf extension.
 None of these environments is very easy to use.
 Currently I have the best experience with **ESP-IDF from the command line**.
-In the ESP-IDF package (Github link) is a large number of well-sorted examples.
+In the ESP-IDF package (Github link) is a large number of examples, well sorted per application area.
+This gives development of own code based on them a headstart .
 They are very well documented in the README files.
+There are several hurdles to take in using these examples and developing own code based on them:
-There is one drawback ...... most of them (if not all) are written in C. This forms a hurdle for using those examples as a basis for developemnt of my own firmware for several reasons:
+- most of them (if not all) are written in C and my knowledge of C is poor.
-- This is even more ENFORCED? because the Espressif-IDF documentation does not describe how to start a project from scratch (not for C++ projects, but even not for C projects !). - Starting from a preexisting example gives a headstart
+- the Espressif-IDF documentation does not describe how to start a project from scratch (not for C++ projects, but even not for C projects !).

 The solution is nearby!